MJAlexander/distortr/README.md

 # distortr
 This package aims to aid in the exploration and fitting of temporal smoothing methods.
 It was designed to be particularly useful in the context of exploring models to estimate demographic indicators.
-Given data are often sparse or unreliable, especially in the case of developing countries, models that estimate demographic indicators for multiple areas/countries are often hierarchical, incorporating pooling of information across geographies. `distortr` allows for these types of Bayesian hirearchical models to be fit with a variety of different temporal smoothers.
+Given data are often sparse or unreliable, especially in the case of developing countries, models that estimate demographic indicators for multiple areas/countries are often hierarchical, incorporating pooling of information across geographies. `distortr` allows for these types of Bayesian hierarchical models to be fit with a variety of different temporal smoothers.

 The package consists of two main parts: